Dear reader of ADxS.org, please excuse the disruption.

 2.2.
 Cortisol reactions as an expression of the stress phenotype

-Elevated basal blood cortisol levels in 15-year-old ADHD sufferers (decrease in the late afternoon) correlated with aggression in boys, but not in girls.2 Another study found a correlation of aggression with flattened cortisol responses to acute stress, while basal cortisol levels remained unchanged.3
+Elevated basal blood cortisol levels in 15-year-old persons with ADHD (decrease in the late afternoon) correlated with aggression in boys, but not in girls.2 Another study found a correlation of aggression with flattened cortisol responses to acute stress, while basal cortisol levels remained unchanged.3

 Depression or depressive personality traits45 6 as well as anxiety78 correlate with increased morning (CAR) or serum cortisol levels.